dotnet/arcade/Documentation/3xReleaseShutdownTasks.md

    features to get-subscriptions to help out with this exercise*

-3. Dump the default channel state and ensure that repositories with a default channel assocation in the Dev channel have a default channel association in the Release channel.
+3. Dump the default channel state and ensure that repositories with a default channel association in the Dev channel have a default channel association in the Release channel.
 Where there are gaps work with with repository owners to understand which branch will ship the coming release.
 Some repositories may not have default associations and can be left alone.
 For example nuget